 Odds of Meltdown ‘One in 10,000 Years,’ Soviet Official Says

-The English-language magazine is published by the Soviet Embassy and circulated in the United States under a reciprocal agreement between the two countries.
+Vitali Sklyarov made the comment recently in Soviet Life, an English- language magazine published by the Soviet Embassy and circulated in the United States under a reciprocal agreement between the two countries.

 ″The environment is also securely protected.
-Hermetically sealed buildings, closed cycles for technological processes with radioactive agents and systems for purification and harmless waste disposal preclude any discharge into the external environment,″ he said.
+Hermetically sealed buildings, closed cycles for technological processes with radioactive agents and systems for purification and harmless waste disposal preclude any discharge into the external environment.″

 ″Young people come to us willingly,″ he said.

-Soviet Life said Pripyat residents can see Chernobyl’s nuclear power units from their apartment windows.
+Soviet Life said Pripyat residents can see its nuclear power units from their apartment windows.

-Pyotr Bondarenko, a shift superintendent in the nine-year-old plant’s department of labor protection and safety review, claimed driving a car was more dangerous than working at Chernobyl.
+The magazine said Pyotr Bondarenko, a shift superintendent in the plant’s department of labor protection and safety review, considers working at Chernobyl safer than driving a car.

 ″Robots and computers have taken over a lot of operations,″ Bondarenko was quoted as saying. ″In order to hold a job here, you have to know industrial safety rules to perfection and pass an exam in them every year.″